 Crockpot: Put the quantity of grains and liquid listed on the steamer chart (below) in the crockpot or slow cooker, turn it on and leave it for 6-8 hours.

-Pressure Cooker: If you’re comfortable using a pressure cooker, they work just fine for whole grains.
-Follow the stovetop cooking charts and adjust the cooking times as you would for any other food (usually about half the regular time.)
+Instant Pot or Pressure Cooker: If you're comfortable using an Instant Pot or pressure cooker, they work just fine for whole grains.
+Follow the cooking chart below and adjust the cooking times as you would for any other food (usually about half the regular time.)

 |For 2½ cups (1 lb.)
 Grains:||Amount of bouillon||Cooking Time|